-- Computer skills needed, particularly with Microsoft Office and email applications, along with ability to learn the internal YMCA software.
+- Computer skills needed, particularly with Microsoft Office and email applications, along with the ability to learn the internal YMCA software.

-The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+- The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.